Single and Dual-Stream Recycling: Choosing Which is Right for Your Business

-Waste separation is an important facet of waste management.
+Certainly, waste separation is an important facet of waste management.
 Whether your business produces organic waste, plastics, fibers or other recyclable materials, there are proper ways to handle each material in order to optimize waste utilization and efficiency.

 SINGLE-STREAM COMMERCIAL RECYCLING

-Single-stream recycling is when all recyclable products go into one can, or stream.
+Single-stream recycling is when all recyclable products go into one container, or stream.
 This includes cardboard, glass, plastic, metal and paper.
 All of these materials are tossed into one common can, where they are bundled together.
 They’re then picked up and deposited at a processing facility where they are sorted back into their individual material streams.

 Many businesses prefer this method of recycling primarily due to its reduced collection costs and ease of implementation.
 It also encourages an increase in recycling volumes, as people are more likely to participate in a simple program with easy-to-follow rules.

 Single-stream recycling often underperforms in terms of quality when compared to its counterpart, dual-stream recycling.
 This is because when certain materials get mixed together, they have the potential to contaminate the others.
 For example, broken glass and residual liquids from bottles can contaminate paper and cardboard.
 Since contaminated materials cannot be properly recycled, this results in ineffective resource utilization.
 Single-stream recycling is largely considered inferior from an environmental perspective.

 Dual-stream recycling, or source separated recycling, focuses on keeping fiber components like paper or cardboard away from containers like metal, glass and plastic.
 Businesses that implement this method of commercial recycling will have two containers; one for metal, glass and plastic, and another for fibers.